As of June 2021, we have called time on Wine Festival Winchester, so there will be no more festivals.

 Can I buy wine at the festival?

 Absolutely.
 It’s a great way to pick up wines for the festive period or for presents.
 You can buy bottles on the day or, better still, order for home delivery later.
 And, because exhibitors are offering exclusive festival-only discounts and incentives, it’s actually a great value way to buy.
-Details of special offers will be in the programme.

 What about other things?